The Michener Institute: Programs

-Within its School of Applied Health Sciences, the Michener Institute offers 12 full-time programs, two part-time programs and many more continuing education programs.
+Within its School of Applied Health Sciences, the Michener Institute offers 12 full-time programs, two part-time programs and several continuing education programs.
+Each program consists of a combination of didactic and clinical semesters.
 Some of Michener's full-time programs include: Chiropody, Genetics Technology, Medical Laboratory Sciences, Nuclear Medicine and Respiratory Therapy.
-The part-time programs are Anesthesia Assistant and Magnetic Resonance Imaging (MRI).
+The part-time programs are in Anesthesia Assistant and Magnetic Resonance Imaging (MRI).
 The Michener Institute offers bachelor's degrees available through joint programs with the University of Toronto (Medical Radiation Sciences).
 In the past, Michener Institute also offered a joint program in Radiation Therapy with Laurentian University.
 This program was discontinued on April 12, 2021, as a result of Laurentian University's effort to restructure program offerings.
-Each program consists of a combination of didactic and clinical semesters.

 Additionally, the institute offers a vast number of workshops, courses, and certificate programs within its School of Continuing Education.

 On December 2, 2020, Michener Institute announced that a new full-time program was being developed "to meet the health system's need for digitally-literate health professionals."
 The new program titled Digital Health and Data Analytics will begin in September 2021 with enrolment opening in Spring 2021.